 In 2015 our #1 prediction was the explosive mainstream emergence of extended enterprise learning – the business of training your non-employees.
 We will leave it as number one again this year because it is rampant in corporate, academic, association and continuing education sectors of the LMS market.
 The biggest 2015 proof point was that LinkedIn purchased Lynda.com.
 Lynda is a large, very successful content aggregator.
 It allows individuals or corporations to consume unlimited content for only $25 a month.
 Now this service is offered to LinkedIn’s 400 million users creating one of the world’s largest extended enterprise initiatives.
 For every one million LinkedIn users that buy this service, it generates $300 million in annual revenue!

 We don’t have a crystal ball.
-We do have a ton of current data, experience and research.
+We do have a ton of current data, experience and research that help guide our 2016 LMS market trends.
 The broader culture shift is driving the innovation that exists in the learning technology market.
 As the training content creation burden shifts from companies to content providers and individuals, new markets are evolving with patches of opportunity growing everywhere.
 This won’t be sorted out in 2016 or even this decade.
 Learning technology is now mainstream.
 Fun times ahead.

 In a complex market packed with 700+ possible solutions, how can you be sure your next learning platform will work for your organization?
 What kind of functionality is essential?
 Do you know what’s available?
 What budget parameters makes sense?
 How can you avoid overpaying?
 Do you even know if an LMS is the best solution?